 Please contact our office for orders and contracts applicable in other counties/jurisdictions (office@haberstocklaw.com)

+Choices about which process a litigant considers should be discussed and explored with counsel before a referral to a specific service is made.
 Simone A. Haberstock is a CPA, a former accountant, and trained neutral who has experience establishing accounting systems, reconciling accounts, reviewing financial data (both business and personal), analyzing tax returns and wage/income information, and summarizing and reporting a variety of financial data.
-She has provided special master services organizing, analyzing and providing reports and summaries for the court in cases with disputed money issues.
+She has provided both arbitration decisions and special master services, including organizing, analyzing and providing reports and summaries for the court in cases with disputed money issues.

-Please contact our office for more information regarding special master appointments and forms for this process.
+Please contact our office for more information regarding special master or arbitrator appointments and forms for this process.